Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/transaction-script.md

 ## What is Transaction Script Pattern?

-> Organizes business logic by procedures where each procedure handles a single request from the presentation.
+> Transaction script organizes business logic by procedures,
+> Where each procedure handles a single request from the presentation.
 > — Martin Fowler

 A system’s public interface can be seen as a collection of business transactions that consumers can execute.